Kvitekvist/FUS/README.md

 We wrote a [detailed guide](https://github.com/Kvitekvist/FUS/wiki/Performance-adjustment) on how to understand and adjust your ingame performance.

 # FAQ

+* I want to play seated but then I constantly sneak, changing the settings does nothing! -> Yes, we have a mod overriding that.
+If you want to play seated, disable `Auto Sneak and Jump` in the green section.
+This is safe to do in an existing save.

 * The game is really blurry. -> Should not be blurry if you enabled a sharpener (ENB/Reshade).
 Make sure dynamic resolution is off!